Marilyn J. Owen, LMFT

 See other therapists in Santa Barbara, CA.

 The field of psychotherapy has grown tremendously in the past couple of decades, with a deepening understanding of how trauma and attachment affects our brain development from day one.
-And, these advances in neuroscience have confirmed that the basic act of listening with empathy is a powerful healing agent for the brain, heart, and soul.
+And, these advances in neuroscience have confirmed that the basic act of listening with empathy is a powerful healing agent for the mind, heart, body, and soul.

 My approach integrates thinking and feeling, body and soul, pragmatism and imagination, and the effects of the past as they show up in the present.
 In our sessions, you will have the safety and freedom to explore what is bothering you, the support to feel what needs to be felt in order to be released, and the guidance to strategize for a better future.